csound/csound/wasm/README.md

 socket creation or UDP send support.

-For releases, publish a new `@csound/wasm-bin` version before updating and publishing `@csound/browser`; older binary packages do not contain the renamed `csound-no-entry.wasm.z` browser artifact.
+For releases, publish a new `@csound/wasm-bin` version before updating and publishing `@csound/browser`; older binary packages do not contain the new `csound-cli.wasm` command artifact.

 ---